Widow and nun (1381-1447)

 The rock"

 Le monache del convento di S. Maria Maddalena non poterono far altro che accoglierla nella comunità, riconoscendo nell’avvenimento una volontà divina.
-Finalmente la sua vita poteva essere dedicata interamente a Christ e alla meditazione sulla sua passione e morte.
+Finalmente la sua vita poteva essere dedicata interamente a Cristo e alla meditazione sulla sua passione e morte.
 Le testimonianze che sono giunte sulla vita di Rita, negli anni trascorsi tra le suore agostiniane, mostrano la figura di una donna che praticò, sopra tutte le altre, le virtù dell’umiltà e dell’obbedienza.

-For Rita they were years of suffering without respite; her perseverance in her prayer led her to spend even 15 days in a row in her cell "senza parlare con nessuno se non con God”.
+For Rita they were years of suffering without respite; her perseverance in her prayer led her to spend even 15 days in a row in her cell "senza parlare con nessuno se non con Dio”.
 She also wore the hair shirt which caused her suffering, moreover she subjected her body to many mortifications: she slept on the floor until she fell ill and she was forced to stay in bed in the last years of her life .

 About 5 months after her passing, a winter day with freezing temperatures and a blanket of snow that covered everything, a relative visited her and, as she said goodbye, asked Rita if she wanted anything: she replied that she would like a rose of his garden.
 Back in Roccaporena, the relative went to the small garden and her amazement was great when she saw a beautiful rose in full bloom: she picked it and brought it to Rita.
 Thus Rita became the Saint of"Plug"and the Saint of"Rose".